SSC Napoli Vs. Inter Milan Preview, Odds: Serie A Is Back, Inter Need Rare Win In Naples To Stay Top Of Table

 As the manager of AC Milan, however, Gattuso did not enjoy great success against the team’s Milan rivals, according to Sempre Inter.
 In four matches, Gattuso’s AC Milan teams won only once, with two defeats and a draw against the Nerazzurri.

 The former Rossoneri man faces a formidable task in turning Naploli around.
 The once-perennial top four side is now ensconced in eighth place, with only one win in their last five league matches.
-Inter, on the other hand, have three wins out of five.
+Inter, on the other hand, has three wins out of five.

-But Napoli have lost just three of their last 17 league matches against Inter Milan, and perhaps as a result, oddsmakers have installed the home team as a slight favorite over the league leaders.
+But Napoli has lost just three of its last 17 league matches against Inter Milan, and perhaps as a result, oddsmakers have installed the home team as a slight favorite over the league leaders.
 Napoli has been given a money line if +145, meaning that a $100 wager would pay off $145 if Napoli wins.

 Inter’s line, according to Sports Betting Dime, stands at +175.